bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Now as the system is deployed and necessary engines are added, modules can be uploaded to the system.

-A module is a .jar file, containing module specification and configurations.
+A **module** is a .jar file, containing a module specification and configurations.

 .. figure:: _static/ModuleExecutorAndValidator.png
    :scale: 120%